*2 person discount available on this property see calendar below for prices*

 From this charming cottage you can walk further into the Langdale Valley over Lingmoor to Great Langdale.

 Alternatively, cross the River Brathay at the local ford, and take a route to Tilberthwaite.

-Langdale is a haven for outdoor enthusiasts, from hikers and climbers to fell-runners & cyclists.
+The Langdale Valleys (Great Langdale & Little Langdale) are a haven for outdoor enthusiasts, from hikers and climbers to fell-runners & cyclists.
 The area enjoys some of the best walking and climbing the Lake District has to offer.
 The famous Langdale Pikes, which are situated on the northern side of the dale are one of the most recognisable features of the area, creating a dramatic skyline.